jkmaxwell/medusa_tools/README.md

 - Download from [FFmpeg website](https://ffmpeg.org/download.html)
 - Using MacPorts: `sudo port install ffmpeg`

+The application will automatically detect FFmpeg in common installation locations:
+- Homebrew: /usr/local/bin/ffmpeg
+- MacPorts: /opt/local/bin/ffmpeg
+- System: /usr/bin/ffmpeg

+If FFmpeg is installed but not found, ensure it's properly linked in your PATH or contact support with the installation location.

 #### Command Line Version
 1. Clone or download this repository
 2. Make the scripts executable: